mjuchli/react-chat/README.md

 Message Board using Ratchet and ZeroMQ
 ==========

+Checkout application and create a virtualhost pointing to the `/web` directory: `react.local`

+---

 This first part of the readme is just for explaination purposes to show how to send messages directly based on Websockets using React (Ratchet).

-Checkout application and create a virtualhost pointing to the /web directory: react.local

 Start server (on port 9090):